Safe Water Action Program: Replacing Galvanized Pipes#

 The Fort Collins Utilities Water Quality Laboratory (WQL) coordinates the annual lead and copper sampling program in cooperation with eligible participating customers.
 The WQL assembles and delivers sample kits and following printed sampling instructions, customers collect a ‘first draw” water sample.
 Staff then pick up the samples, which are processed and analyzed at the lab.

 All test results are managed in the WQL Laboratory Information Management System (LIMS).
-Customers are notified of their test results by letter within 30 days of analysis and a full report is provided to CDPHE by the monitoring period deadline.
+Customers are notified of their test results by letter and a full report is provided to CDPHE by the monitoring period deadline.
 Aggregated 90th percentile results are also communicated to Utilities' customers through the annual Water Quality Report.

 The standard testing procedure, however, will not tell us if a home has a lead gooseneck.
 It is very complicated to test for the presence of a gooseneck.
 The only sure way to know if a home has a lead gooseneck is to dig through a road and look at the pipes below, which is referred to as potholing.